-- 1. Purpose of the Miniature Llama Division - a) The purpose of the Miniature Class is to afford the Miniature Llama the opportunity to be shown and judged with like kind.

-- 2. Requisites for Llamas to show in Miniature Classes - a) The Llama must be registered with the ILR. - b) The Llama must measure within the following limitations to compete: - (1) Juvenile Class 35 inches & under at the withers - (2) Yearling Class 36 inches & under at the withers - (3) 2 Year Old Class 37 inches & under at the withers - (4) Mature Class 38 inches & under at the withers - c) The Llama must be presented to the Show Superintendent at the designated time, which is to be well in advance of the start of the Miniature Llama Classes.
+- 1. Purpose of the Miniature Llama Division - a) The purpose of the Miniature Class is to afford the Miniature Llama the opportunity to be shown and judged with like kind. - b) All Miniature Llamas entered into these Classes have been bred to meet the AMLA standards or are Llamas that the owner(s) feel will mature to miniature size. - 2.
+Requisites for Llamas to show in Miniature Classes - a) The Llama must be registered with the ILR. - b) The Llama must measure within the following limitations to compete: - (1) Juvenile Class 35 inches & under at the withers - (2) Yearling Class 36 inches & under at the withers - (3) 2 Year Old Class 37 inches & under at the withers - (4) Mature Class 38 inches & under at the withers - c) The Llama must be presented to the Show Superintendent at the designated time, which is to be well in advance of the start of the Miniature Llama Classes.
 This would provide the Llama an opportunity to be moved to a regular class if they measure over 38 inches.
 It is preferred that the measurement is taken on a solid even surface when available.
-A member of the Board of Directors of AMLA or an AMLA member will assist the Show Superintendent in verifying measurements a) Miniature Llamas are to be judged utilizing the same criteria as that of standard Llamas: correctness in conformation, movement and balance.
+A member of the Board of Directors of AMLA or an AMLA member will assist the Show Superintendent in verifying measurements